 Local Fair Share is not confidential, but it is not published either.
 I got these data by making an OPRA request of the DOE.

-New Jersey's richest school districts are only sometimes wealthy in a conventional sense.
 New Jersey's highest-resource districts tend to be demographically unusual places like Hoboken and Jersey Shore microdistricts that have very high property valuations and very few children.
 The few conventionally affluent districts among the richest are Alpine, Harding, and Bedminster.

 As usual, I will look at state aid for these districts and show that state aid for these districts is unneeded and must be redistributed in the era of the pension crisis.